jantimon/next-yak/packages/docs/docs/pages/how-does-it-work.md

 ## The compile time part

-`next-yak` uses three webpack loaders to transform your code.
-The first loader is responsible for transforming the usages of the tagged template literals (like `styled` and `css`), the second loader reads the results from the first loader, resolves cross module dependencies and writes the finished css in the context.
-The third and last loader just gets the cached css from the context and writes it in a css module file.
+`next-yak` uses two webpack loaders to transform your code.
+The first loader is responsible for transforming the usages of the tagged template literals (like `styled` and `css`), the second loader reads the results from the first loader, resolves cross module dependencies and writes the finished css in a css module file.

 ### The first loader [(ts-loader.ts)](https://github.com/jantimon/next-yak/blob/main/packages/next-yak/loaders/ts-loader.ts)